saurabh10041998/picoCTF-solutions/cache_me_outside/notes.md

 ## Subheaps
 - Sub heaps same working as main heaps but only difference is they are positioned into memory using `mmap` , and the heap manager emulates growing the subheap using mprotect
--When heap manager wants to create subheap
+- When heap manager wants to create subheap
 ```
 1. Asks kernel to reserve a region of memory that subheap can grow into by calling mmap.
 2. Reserving region does not allocate memory directly into the subheap.